 Setting up a hire item

-To create a new hire item, add it as an ingredient and turn on the hire item setting:- Go to your Ingredients list and click New Ingredient
+To create a new hire item, add it as an ingredient and turn on the hire item setting:

 Availability checking

-Every time you add a hire item to a quotation, the system checks whether that item is free on the event date.
-It does this by looking at all other events on the same date and counting how many of that item are already reserved.Which event statuses reserve stock?
+Every time you add a hire item to a quotation, Digital Florists checks whether that item is free on the event date.
+It does this by looking at all other events on the same date and counting how many of that item are already reserved.When stock gets reserved

-If you try to add a hire item that is already fully booked on the event date, the system shows a stock conflict warning.
+If you try to add a hire item that is already fully booked on the event date, a stock conflict warning appears.
 This warning tells you:- Which item is affected

 - How many are available on that date